fullopsec/stable-deffusion-AMD-LINUX-low-VRAM/README.md

 torch, torchvision and torchaudio version numbers that come back should have ROCM tagged at the end.

-Every time you want to lunch stable diffusion go back to the venv where all dependencies are installed:
+Every time you want to launch stable diffusion go back to the venv where all dependencies are installed:
 ```
 cd stable-diffusion-webui
 python -m venv venv